 Start with the right equipment.
 “If you want to shape them in any way or reduce their size,” says Curtis, “the best tool to use is a pair of hand pruners.”
 Make sure they’re sharp, and sanitize them with rubbing alcohol before you start clipping spent blooms and dead or damaged branches.

-Pro tip: Even if your azaleas function as a hedge, they should not be shaped with hedge clippers or cut into a neat hedge shape.
+Even if your azaleas function as a hedge, they should not be shaped with hedge clippers.
+Nor should they be cut into a neat hedge shape.
 “They rarely look good pruned this way,” says Curtis.
 “They are often pruned at the wrong time, resulting in a smattering of flowers the following year across the hedge.”